Updated: Jul 6

 In an ideal world of modern superconductors there is no reason why we cannot use Top secret Military anti-grav technology to build cities that float in the sky either by the way.

-The cool hing with this is that these cities can transport themselves to where the weather is always good.
+The cool thing with this is that these cities could transport themselves to where the weather is always primo fantastico.

-Food for the city residents will be grown and raised on the ground in high tech farming operations and cities will go to the food to stock up, not the other way around.
+Food for these city residents will be grown and raised on the ground in high tech farming operations and cities will go to the food to stock up, not the other way around.

 Daily consumables can go to where these cities are parking via airships built to transport huge quantities of daily consumables etc.

 Sewage and waste materials can also be dealt with in a far better manner with the city going to the sewage dump or some sewage pod transportation system backup from the city to the sewerage plants servicing the need either way.